carlosricardocm/fibromyalgia/README.md

-# Support Vector Machines in the Diagnosis and Treatment of Fibromyalgia Experiments and Data
+# Support Vector Machines in the Diagnosis and Treatment of Fibromyalgia.
+# Experiments and Data.
 This repository contains the data and procedures to replicate the expermients presented in the paper

 Application of Support Vector Machines in the Diagnosis and Treatment of Fibromyalgia